Fine-Grained Complexity of Computing Degree-Constrained Spanning Trees: Technical Overview

+\subparagraph*{The Shifting Technique.} In order to overcome this problem, we introduce a second layer of representation, that serves as the baseline for our technique.
+The end goal is to reduce each pattern to a compact family of ``nice'' patterns that we use to index our dynamic programming tables.
+Formally, we define nice patterns as follows: \begin{definition*} We call a pattern $A$ \defi{nice} if $A$ contains at most one $\mathbf{0}$ vector and for each coordinate $i$, $A$ contains at most one non-unit vector $v$ such that $v_i\geq 1$. \end{definition*}

+In order to achieve this, we show that each pattern $R$ that is not nice can be reduced into two new ``nicer'' patterns $R_1$, $R_2$ (i.e., each of $R_1$, $R_2$ has strictly fewer non-zero entries in non-unit vectors than $R$).
+Crucially, $R$ behaves as an ``OR'' of $R_1$ and $R_2$.
+We remark that this existence-preserving guarantee differs from the parity-preserving representations typically employed in conjunction with the \emph{\cnc} technique---in fact, our approach yields deterministic algorithms parameterized by clique-width.

+In particular, we show on one hand that both $R_1$ and $R_2$ are weaker than $R$ in the sense that each valid extension of either of $R_1$, $R_2$ is also a valid extension for $R$.
+On the other hand, we also prove that $R_1$ and $R_2$ together are exactly as strong as $R$.
+In order to build $R_1$ and $R_2$ from $R$, we branch over the ways in which two components of a partial solution are connected to each other in the final graph, which allows to shift (the rest of) the degree requirements between these two components.
+This allows us to accumulate requirements in fewer ``big'' components, resulting in nice patterns.

+It is not hard to see that the total number of nice patterns is bounded by $n^{\oh(k)}$ which matches our desired running time.
+However, since creating a nice pattern requires us to apply the shifting operation exhaustively, a brute-force recursive application of shifting could lead to an exponential blow-up in the number of patterns before they become nice.
+In order to overcome this problem, we apply the shifting operation in a carefully structured way which guarantees that the size of the intermediate pattern families never exceeds $n^{\oh(k)}$---see Figure~\ref{fig:smartshift} for an overview and Subsection~\ref{sub:cw-smartshiftingetc} for details.

-To implement this approach, it is useful to avoid working with clique-decompositions directly, but rather to use the closely related notion of NLC-width and NLC-decompositions.
-This is without loss of generality, as NLC-width is known to differ from clique-width by at most a factor of $2$.
+A second challenge the algorithm needs to overcome is that when one would need to add edges inside $H$, it is not immediately obvious how this changes our patterns.
+We describe how this challenge can be overcome in the next paragraph which details the algorithm's operation, but to facilitate the presentation of our ideas we design our dynamic programming algorithm along the closely related notion of NLC-width and NLC-decompositions.
+This is without loss of generality, as a clique-decomposition can be transformed into an NLC-decomposition of the same width in polynomial time~\cite{johansson1998clique}.
 The advantage of NLC-width here is that it avoids adding edges into the graph processed so far, which is important for dealing with the opaque representations we need to use for the algorithm.

-To obtain algorithms for pathwidth, treewidth and cutwidth we achieve our tight algorithmic upper bounds using the \cnc technique that has been pioneered precisely to obtain tight bounds for connectivity problems~\cite{CyganNPPRW22}.
-Unfortunately, a direct application of that technique would not be able to break the $(2r+2)^{k}$ barrier even for pathwidth.
-Here, we achieve a further improvement by introducing a novel ``lazy coloring'' step to obtain SETH-tight bounds for pathwidth and cutwidth; for the latter, we need to combine our new approach with the AM/GM inequality technique~\cite{DBLP:journals/tcs/JansenN19}.
-While we cannot achieve the same improvement for treewidth, obtaining the current $(2r+2)^{k}$ bound instead required the use of multidimensional fast Fourier transformations~\cite{Rooij20}.